Exclusive benefit for Export Development Program members

-Members interested in the Italian and Eastern European markets are encouraged to participate.
-Previous year’s attendance saw more than 20,000 trade contacts in the food and beverage sector from Italy and other European markets.
+Members interested in the Italian and other European markets are encouraged to participate.

-The Brewers Association will be hosting a trade mission to Italy as part of attendance to the Beer & Food Attraction event.
-The trade mission will enable participating breweries to meet with importers, visit retail locations and HORECA accounts, attend media functions and participate in other activities that promote American craft beer in the market.
+The Brewers Association will be hosting a trade mission to Italy as part of attendance at the Beer & Food Attraction event.
+The trade mission will enable participating breweries to meet with importers and participate in other organized activities that promote American craft beer in the market.